Install and configure ISC CertAgent for Linux

 This section verifies that CertAgent is communicating correctly with the .

-After the installation completes, you can log in to the web UI to verify the keys have successfully been generated.
+After the installation completes, you can log in to the web UI to verify that the keys have successfully been generated.

 The following requires the certificates installed by CertAgent to be added to the trusted list of your web browser.